-Attendance is required in both lecture and sections.
-For sections, regardless of grounds for absence the first two absences are ignored.
-For subsequent absences (that are not on grounds of documented medical considerations) there is a 20% deduction in participation for each subsequent failure to attend.
+Attendance in lecture and section is required.
+For sections, regardless of grounds for absence the first two absences are ignored, and for subsequent (demonstrated non-medical) absences there is a 20% deduction in participation for each subsequent failure to attend.